Rh Sensitization During Pregnancy - Cause

 immune system produces

 antibodies against Rh-positive red blood cells.
-For

 The minimum amount of blood mixing that causes sensitization